open2c/coolpuppy/README.md

 `pip install https://github.com/Phlya/coolpuppy/archive/master.zip`

 to get the latest version from GitHub.
-This will make `coolpup.py` callable in your terminal, and importable in python as `coolpup`.
+This will make `coolpup.py` callable in your terminal, and importable in python as `coolpuppy`.

 ## Usage